bobstarul/bobstarul.github.io/_posts/2022-07-08-FirstPost.md

 > 3. Are there any indications that either of these files is packed or obfuscated?
 If so, what are these indicators?

+No, there are not any indicators that either of those files are packed or obfuscated.
+As it can be seen in the PEiD, both of them are compiled using *Microsoft Visual C++ 6.0 DLL*.